SirSgtCire/Story-Engine/README.md

 6. Global Story (what the author is trying to say)
 - We call these questions the "Five Building Block Questions"

-- We now consider how exactly to "interpret" each Tarot card in a way that translates to our previously described building blocks.
-- We use the foundation for a DBT skill to obtain archetypal data from each card.
-- This skill is known as the "Mindfulness Non-Judgmental" skill, and is composed of the following:
-1. What are the Facts of a given situation?
-2. What are the Consequences of a given situation?
-3. What are the Emotions of a given situation?
-- We call these three questions the "FCE"
-- Each question is answered with a list of archetypal answers that reflect both positive and negative perspectives of the card interpretation.

-- What we choose to do is equate "Five Questions" to "FCE" as follows:
-- Five Questions = FCE
-- -> Inciting Incident + (Complication + Crisis) + (Climax + Resolution) = Facts + Consequences + Emotions
-- -> Inciting Incident ~= Facts (What are the Facts ~= What was Incited)
-- -> (Complication + Crisis) ~= Consequences (What are the Consequences ~= Complication -> Crisis narrative development)
-- -> (Climax + Resolution) ~= Emotions (What are the Emotions ~= Climax -> Resolution narrative development)
-- We use this relationship as our main connector between the game of French Tarot and the archetypal interpretation of each card.
-- However, we have an immediate issue: Five Questions are full sentences and FCE are lists of words.
-- We need to figure out how to use the words in FCE as the responses to the Five Questions

 - The definition of a noun contains the following subtypes: Person, Thing, Idea, Quality, Action (Place and Animal are less human-centric, and therefore ignored)
 - We assign each of these noun types to one of the Five Questions.
 We extrapolate the meaning of each of the Five Questions to create the following relationship:
 - -> Inciting Incident: "The __(Thing)__ happens."